KartikP/KartikP.github.io/_posts/2023-09-24-Flexibility-to-dogmatic-rules.md

 The network architecture is a static entity, because the genome does not change much in a lifetime, that constrains the alterations in the expression values of the genes.
 Development, homeostasis, behaviour, etc. takes place within these constraints.

-The idea gets interesting when you find states where trajectories in the state space environment seem to convert - called attractor states.
+The idea gets interesting when you find states where trajectories in the state space environment seem to converge - called attractor states.
 Attractor states represent stable cell states like differentiated cell types.
 These attractor states are characterized by a stable gene-expression profile that are often robust to small perturbations since they would attract all unstable points in their neighbourhood (because of regulatory interactions).

 Drugs, environment, etc. can cause a state to deviate transiently but if not too large, will return to the attractor state and re-establish the associated specific gene-expression profile.